 I have a file of notes concerning encounters with psychic-mediums over the last 20 years.
-Most of the messages received are not too special; however a handful of them are so penetratingly invasive in terms of accessing my secret, personal life -- knowing things, discussing things, even teasing me about embarrassing events of 55 years ago -- that, in receipt of these, my reaction is one of alarm, not altogether different than if my house had been broken into during the night.
+Most of the messages received are not too special; however a handful of them are so penetratingly invasive in terms of accessing my secret, personal life -- knowing things, discussing things, even teasing me about embarrassing events of nearly 60 years ago -- that, in receipt of these, my reaction is one of alarm, not altogether different than if my house had been broken into during the night.

 And yet, it is these quasi-violations of privacy which provide the best level of confidence about the reality of the Spirit world.